raghurama123/qm9pack/doc/paper.md

 Among these, 3,054 molecules faced convergence issues during structure optimization and were excluded, resulting in a final dataset of 130,831 molecules.
 The 3,054 ‘uncharacterized’ molecules have been analyzed separately, highlighting the critical role of quantum chemistry approximations in establishing the correspondence between a molecular graph and its three-dimensional structure[@senthil2021troubleshooting].
-For each of the 130,831 molecules, the dataset contains the SMILES representation[@weininger1988smiles] collected from the GDB17 database containing 166.4 billion molecular graphs[@ruddigkeit2012enumeration].
+QM9PACK provides data for the remaining 130,831 ‘stable’ molecules.

 QM9PACK is implemented in Python and leverages popular libraries such as NumPy, Pandas, and Scikit-learn.
 The package provides the QM9 dataset in an accessible CSV format, facilitating rapid data mining and statistical analysis.